-To find the most relevant investments for the Sub-Fund's strategy, the Investment Manager will consider activity/sector specific indicators before and during the lifespan of the investments.
-This consideration demands information from different sources, including from MSCI ESG RESEARCH ("MSCI ESG").
+- To find the most relevant investments for the Sub-Fund's strategy, the Investment Manager will consider activity/sector specific indicators before and during the lifespan of the investments.
+This consideration demands information from different sources, including from MSCI ESG RESEARCH ("MSCI ESG"). - Furthermore, the Investment Manager will work with exclusion criterias based on revenue for alcohol, tobacco, gambling, conventional weapons, fossil fuels including coal, oil and gas based on independent data from the renowned screening provider MSCI ESG as a first step to determine the investment universe.